-The online platform uses the office's methodology to calculate the emissions abated by procuring new BEVs/FCEVs.
+The online platform uses the Office's methodology to calculate the emissions abated by procuring new BEVs/FCEVs.
 The emissions abatement is calculated over a period of up to 4 years for BEVs/FCEVs procured under the individual fleet stream.
-For leasing arrangements under the aggregator stream, the emissions abatement is calculated over the lease agreement term.